NoroffFEU/development-platforms/src/content/docs/openai/ChatGPT/chatgpt-case-study-emel-hassen.md

 This ChatGPT timeline history will focus on the history of OpenAI labs and the history of ChatGPT spesifically.
 There is additional history on the developments of AI and natural language processes that is not covered here that stems back to the mid ninteen hundreds.

-- 2015: ChatGPT was founded by OpenAI, an artificial intelligence research lab.
+- 2015: OpenAI, an artificial intelligence research lab, was founded.

 - June 16, 2016: OpenAI publishes research on generative models.